« back to BA Pack

 insight into community perspectives on a project's effectiveness and provides a basis for meaningful response to people's self-expressed needs.

-For SDC, the BA is embedded in our Results Based Management thinking, and is one source of information to get insight at the outcome level.
+For the SDC, the BA is embedded in our results-based management thinking and is one source of information to get insight at the outcome level.
 It allows verifying the impact hypothesis and checking if the poverty reduction effect implicitly included in a systemic approach is taking place or not.

-Here are some video impressions of key players in previous BA exercises:
+Why BA?
+Here some video impressions of key players in previous BA exercises: